 You should not take other hormone medications while you take tamoxifen.
 You can continue to take all other medications prescribed by your doctor.

 Aromatase inhibitors are another hormone treatment for breast cancer.
 They are an alternative to tamoxifen.
 Aromatase inhibitors only work in post-menopausal women.
 Women who are post-menopausal, either naturally or as a result of treatment such as chemotherapy or surgical removal of the ovaries, may be prescribed aromatase inhibitors.

 If you and your doctor don’t know whether or not you have gone through menopause, you may be prescribed tamoxifen for a year or more and then changed to an aromatase inhibitor once menopause is confirmed.
 If you have not been through menopause these drugs do not work effectively.

 Aromatase inhibitors are taken as a tablet once a day.
 The treatment course is usually five years.
-The most effective duration of treatment is still being studied.

 Like tamoxifen, aromatase inhibitors can be used before or after other treatments for breast cancer such as surgery, chemotherapy and radiotherapy.

 Aromatase inhibitors can also be used after two to three years of tamoxifen to complete the course of hormonal treatment.
 Sometimes, a 10-year course of aromatase inhibitor is recommended.
 Aromatase inhibitors can also be used to treat breast cancer that has recurred or spread.

 - anastrazole (Arimidex®)